Annual Practising Certificates (APC)

 You will be granted an APC if we are satisfied that you meet the criteria set out in section 27 of the Health Practitioners Competence Assurance Act 2003.
 Holding a current APC means you:

-• have held an APC within the 3 years immediately before your application
+- have held an APC within the three-years immediately before your application

-• have lawfully practised your profession within the 3 years immediately before the application
+- have lawfully practised your profession within the three-years immediately before the application

-• prosecuted by the Ministry of Health and liable to a fine of up to $10,000, and
+- prosecuted by the Ministry of Health and liable to a fine of up to $10,000

-• liable to disciplinary proceedings before the Health Practitioners Disciplinary Tribunal and cancellation of your registration.
+- and liable to disciplinary proceedings before the Health Practitioners Disciplinary Tribunal, and cancellation of your registration.

-For new graduates from a New Zealand accredited programme, you are “deemed” to be competent if you apply for your first APC within a year of graduation.
+For new graduates from a New Zealand accredited programme, you're “deemed” to be competent if applying for your first APC within a year of graduation.

 APC Cycle

-If you have applied and paid for your APC but have not received it, it could be that the Council:
+If you've applied and paid for your APC, but haven't received it yet, this could be because the Council:

-• is waiting for your supervisor to confirm your competency to practice (MLT and MLPAT only)
+- is waiting for your supervisor to confirm your 'competency to practice' (MLT and MLPAT only) - ask them to check 'my profile' online

-Once your APC has been issued, it will be emailed to your nominated email address, and placed under the invoice/document tab in your profile.
+APC applications are handled by our staff and not issued automatically.
+Once your APC has been issued, it'll be emailed to your nominated email address, and placed under the invoice/document tab in your profile.

-Every time you renew your APC, you must complete several declarations.
-It is an offence to falsify any declarations, and are liable on conviction to a maximum fine of $10,000.
+Each time you renew your APC, you must complete several declarations.
+It's an offence to falsify any declarations and you will be liable on conviction to a maximum fine of $10,000.
 (Section 172 of the HPCA Act 2003).

 The Council collects workforce data on behalf of the Ministry of Health.
-When you renew your APC you will be asked to record:
+When you renew your APC you'll be asked to record:

-• Your ethnicity.
-You will be able to select up to three ethnic groups.
+- your ethnicity - you'll be able to select up to three ethnic groups

-• Details of each health care facility where you work and the hours worked.
-If you work at more than one facility, you will be able to record up to three facilities.
+- details of each health care facility where you work and the hours worked - if you work at more than one facility, you'll be able to record up to three facilities.

 APC fees paid using bulk funding